Visiting Rome in June – All You Need to Know (2023 Edition)

 One of the best June holiday destinations in Europe, there are plenty of reasons to visit Rome at the end of spring.

-• The weather.
-Warm enough but still pleasant before the summer heat, June has perfect weather to hang around in Rome.
+- The weather.
+Warm enough but still pleasant before the summer heat, June gives the perfect weather to hang around in Rome.

 Is Rome crowded in June?